mabdn/spi-peripheral-memory-reader/README.md

 ## Description

 **Summary**: An application written in C for serial communication with a peripheral device on a bit-level.
-Its goal is to read data from a peripheral storage device, correct transmission errors, and write the data to an output.
+Its goal is to read data from a peripheral memory device, correct transmission errors, and write the data to an output.

-Given a peripheral storage device, this application communicates with it via the Serial Peripheral Interface (SPI) protocol.
+Given a peripheral memory device, this application communicates with it via the Serial Peripheral Interface (SPI) protocol.
 Therefore, the device has to implement the given API (see [API definition](#given-api-definition)).
 Then, the application uses this API to communicate with the device by sending binary signals to the device and receiving binary signals from the device.

 In this project, I demonstrate skills in
 * programming in C,